 The James Murray Children’s Home continues to provide accommodation for 14 girls.
-Five girls who are now ex-pupils and were resident in the children’s centre are now being funded by the charity in a local secondary school.
-The local church and community also are funding a number of other ex-pupils in secondary education.
+Girls who would in our terms be vulnerable children with safeguarding issues.
+Between ourselves, the local church and community, there is funding for a number of ex-pupils in secondary education.

-This summer we have replaced the very first toilets we put on the school site.
-The old Pit Latrine style are nearing the end of their useful life and need to be replaced with slightly more sophisticated design which have a much longer working life expectancy.
-All pit latrine design toilets eventually fill up, but the new ones incorporate a type of septic tank in the bottom which increases their productivity and therefore their longevity.
+By the end of 2016 we had completed the work of replacing the very first toilets we put on the school site.
+Work on this replaced the original Pit Latrine style toilets with slightly more sophisticated design which have a much longer working life expectancy.
+All pit latrine design toilets eventually fill up, the new ones incorporate a type of septic tank in the bottom which increases their productivity and longevity.
 We take guidance from the local education and health authorities to make sure we spend funds wisely.